-Use to completely delete the timeline from the system

-B Duplicating will copy a timelines programming and ID into another timeline.
-This does not include timeline settings for timecode.

-00:00:00.000 Shows the current timecode value of the timeline.

-M Use to disable timeline programming.

-Timeline specific settings including ID, timecode options and naming.

-Opens the timeline in the editor.
+- Use to completely delete the timeline from the system - Duplicating will copy a timelines programming and ID into another timeline.
+This does not include timeline settings for timecode. - 00:00:00.000 Shows the current timecode value of the timeline. - M Use to disable timeline programming. - Use to isolate a solo timeline's programming only - Timeline specific settings including ID, timecode options and naming. - Opens the timeline in the editor. - Playback controls.